 2.FSPIf the answer section of the output contains a response, the domain name resolution works.
 You can then run the following command to test the connection to the hostname:

 git pull https://your-git-repo-url

 "Lifecycle Configuration failed"

-If a lifecycle configuration script runs for longer than five minutes, it fails, and the notebook instance is not created or started.
-For suggestions on how to decrease script run time, see Customize a notebook instance using a lifecycle configuration script.
+If a lifecycle configuration script runs for longer than five minutes, it fails, and the notebook instance is neither created nor started.
+For suggestions on how to decrease script runtime, see Customize a notebook instance using a lifecycle configuration script.
 To troubleshoot issues with the script, check the Amazon CloudWatch logs for the lifecycle configuration:

 - Log group: /aws/sagemaker/NotebookInstances

 "This Notebook Instance type 'ml.m4.xlarge' is temporarily unavailable.
 We apologize for the inconvenience.
 Please try again in a few minutes, or try a different instance type."

 This error happens when Amazon Elastic Compute Cloud (Amazon EC2) doesn't have enough available capacity for the instance type that you selected.
 Capacity varies based on the demand for that instance type in that Region at that time.
 Try the request again later to see if capacity levels have changed.
 Or, choose a different instance type.

 An HTTP 500 error indicates that an unexpected error occurred while creating the notebook instance.
 To rule out transient issues, try creating the notebook instance again.